Hi! I’m Rose Lagacé, a Toronto-based production designer and the editor of Art Departmental.

 I am passionate about bringing insight into the world of production design and the art department for film and television.
 I’ve been sharing this passion here online with fans and creatives alike since 2009.

 I’m also a bona fide cinephile who makes it her mission to watch as many movies as she can every year, sometimes for research, but more often for fun.
-I adore vacations in close vicinity to MCM or Bauhaus buildings, designer shoes, absurdist stand-up comedy, stories about working-class heroes or “weirdos”, and lastly, creativity whenever and wherever I can find it.
+More about me: I adore vacations in close vicinity to MCM or Bauhaus buildings, absurd stand-up and sketch comedy, stories about working-class heroes and outcasts, and lastly, creativity whenever and wherever I can find it.
 Not necessarily all at the same time, but that could be great too.

 Art Departmental is my attempt to help you get excited about production design while learning what we do in the art department.
 I am truly, madly, deeply in love with my job as a production designer and I hope I can glean some light on this magical profession.